 Bear in mind that each network interface has its own MAC address.
-So, on a typical laptop with both a Wi-Fi radio and a wired Ethernet port, the wireless and wired network interface each have unique, separate MAC addresses.
+So, on a typical laptop with both a Wi-Fi radio and a wired Ethernet port, the wireless and wired network interface each have their own unique MAC addresses.

-Enable the Value option and enter your desired MAC address without any separating characters — don’t use dashes or colons.
-Click OK afterward.
+Enable the Value option and type your desired MAC address without any separating characters—don’t use dashes or colons.
+Click “OK” when you’re done.

 Modern Linux distributions like Ubuntu typically use Network Manager, which provides a graphical way to spoof a MAC address.

 Mac OS X’s System Preferences pane displays each network interface’s MAC address, but doesn’t allow you to change it.
-You can do so with a single command.
+For that, you need the Terminal.

 sudo ifconfig en0 xx:xx:xx:xx:xx:xx